 Peaceful summer walks at Cotehele

-There are loads of routes around Cotehele where you can enjoy late-spring colour and find a little peace and quiet.
-Some are dog-friendly, and some include a stop at the cosy tea-room over-looking the river Tamar.
-Where will you explore at Cotehele this June?
+There are loads of routes around Cotehele where you can enjoy summer colour and find a little peace and quiet.
+Some are dog-friendly, and some include a stop at the Edgecumbe tea-room over-looking the river Tamar.
+Where will you explore at Cotehele this summer?

 Dog-friendly woodland walk and tea-room